9 Drug Offences That You Could Be Arrested And Convicted For

 What Happens if I Give False Information to The Police?

 Providing false information to the police is an extremely serious offence which can have a range of ramifications.
-If you have been or think that you might be charged with perjury or some other form of making a false statement to the police, you should consider hiring a decent criminal lawyer, such as Adelaide Criminal Lawyers.
+If you have been or think that you might be charged with perjury or some other form of making a false statement to the police, you should consider hiring a decent criminal lawyer.

 The penalties for making a false statement to the police will vary depending on the severity and context of the infringement.
 In this article we’ll have a look at these penalties, at some of the things you should do if you’re charged with a crime in this category and at a few of the reasons why you should always use a decent lawyer to defend yourself.